KalaayPT/Profit-Taker-Guide/tldr.md

 - You <u>don't</u> need a triumbral build, this is just an example that helps with survivability.
 You can also use Adaptation.
 - Both the empty slot and VigSwap are flex slots, as VigSwap doesn't actually do much for Chroma, with his Vex Armor ability being the same additive damage multiplier
 - Flex slots can be filled with more strength or duration (e.g. Augur Message/Secrets), or other QoL mods if needed.
-- Arcane Velocity very noticably affects Your secondaries' performance and is therefore a must-get if you are going to invest into farming Profit-Taker, other useful Arcanes include (but are not limited to): Guardian, Awakening, Grace, Nullifier.
+- Arcane Velocity very noticably affects your secondaries' performance and is therefore a must-get if you are going to invest into farming Profit-Taker, other useful Arcanes include (but are not limited to): Guardian, Awakening, Grace, Nullifier.
+- Shards: either duration (red), strength (red), or starting energy (blue)
 :::

 For best credit gains, you need at least one [Chroma](/beginner/vex-armor-builds) in your squad.
 To make sure you actually benefit from it, you might as well run it yourself.